Cysharp/R3/README.md

 Calling `AvaloniaProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `AvaloniaDispatcherTimerProvider` and `AvaloniaDispatcherFrameProvider`.

-Additionally, calling `UseR3()` in `ApplicationBuilder` sets the default providers, making it a recommended approach.
+Additionally, calling `UseR3()` in `AppBuilder` sets the default providers, making it a recommended approach.

 ```csharp
 public static AppBuilder BuildAvaloniaApp()